MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/plan-device-deployment.md

 ### Objective: Physical considerations

-Consider the physical spaces that your Teams phones and displays will be used in.
+Consider the physical spaces that your Microsoft Teams Phone System and displays are used in.

 Key aspects include